arrudadev/ignite-reactjs-spacetraveling/README.md

 npm install
 ```

-### Prismic Configuration and Environment Variables configuration

-See [Prismic Configuration documentation](https://github.com/monteiro-alexandre/ignite-reactjs-spacetraveling/blob/master/docs/prismic-configuration.md) to configure your Prismic and fill in your environment variables.

 # :runner: Getting Started

 Run the following command in order to start the application in a development environment: